Aldaviva/Kasa/Readme.md

     - [.NET Core 2.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet)
     - [.NET Framework 4.6.1 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework)

+## Terminology

+_**outlet**_

+The entire Kasa device that supplies AC power, regardless of whether it takes the form of a plug, dongle, strip, or wall plate.
+Has one or more electrical sockets on it.

+_**socket**_

+A three-prong 15A AC NEMA 5-15-R receptacle located on an outlet.
+Unrelated to TCP/IP socket connections used for network communication.

+For example, the EP10 is an outlet that has one socket, while the EP40 is an outlet that has two sockets.

 ## Installation

 You can install this library into your project from [NuGet Gallery](https://www.nuget.org/packages/Kasa):